-Welcome to our comprehensive guide on Debian Linux recommended applications.
-Whether you're new to Debian or a seasoned user, optimizing your system with the right applications can significantly enhance your desktop experience.
+Welcome to our comprehensive guide on Debian 12 Linux recommended applications.
+Whether you’re new to Debian or a seasoned user, optimizing your system with suitable applications can significantly enhance your desktop experience.

 Introduction